HE Exams Timetable

 - Only essential items required for the examination should be taken into the room e.g. pen.

-If approved you will receive a separate notification from the examinations team about the arrangements put in place to support your request and the location of your exam.
+If approved you will receive a separate notification from the Examinations team about the arrangements put in place to support your request and the location of your exam.
 This will be issued after the closing date for applications.

 If you are unable to attend the examination on the day due to extenuating circumstances please contact the Examinations team as soon as possible by email email@example.com

-The deadline for receipt of Extenuating Circumstance forms relating to exams is two weeks after your exam date.
-NB: For missed examinations medical or other evidence must be provided with the claim form otherwise the claim will be rejected.
+The deadline for receipt of extenuating circumstance forms relating to exams is two weeks after your exam date.
+Please note, for missed examinations medical or other evidence must be provided with the claim form otherwise the claim will be rejected.

 For any further support or information please email: firstname.lastname@example.org

 James Mitchell Success Story

 My name is James Mitchell , I am 38 years old and I studied/at South Essex College from 2002-2007 and this is my story.